Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case

-Let $k$ be a $p$-adic field, that is a discretely valued complete nonarchimedean extension of $\Qp$ with a perfect residue field of characteristic $p$, which is absolutely unramified.
 Consider a rigid analytic variety over $k$, or more generally an adic space $X$ over $\Spa(k,\cO_k)$ which admits a proper smooth formal model $\cX$ over $\Spf{\cO_k}$, whose special fiber is denoted by $\cX_0$.
 Let $\LL$ be a lisse $\Z_p$-sheaf on $X_{\et}$.
-On one hand, we have the $p$-adic \'etale cohomology $H^i(X_{\bk}, \LL)$ which is a finitely generated $\Zp$-module carrying a continuous $G_k=\Gal(\bk/k)$-action.
+On the one hand, we have the $p$-adic \'etale cohomology $H^i(X_{\bk}, \LL)$ which is a finitely generated $\Zp$-module carrying a continuous $G_k=\Gal(\bk/k)$-action.
 On the other hand, one may consider the crystalline cohomology $H_{\cris}^i(\cX_0/\cO_k, \cE)$ with the coefficient $\cE$ being a filtered (convergent) $F$-isocrystal on $\cX_0/\cO_k$.
-At least in the case that $X$ comes from a scheme and the coefficients $\LL$ and $\cE$ are trivial, it was Grothendieck's problem of \emph{mysterious functor} to find a comparison between the two cohomology theories.
+At least in the case that $X$ comes from a scheme and the coefficients $\LL$ and $\cE$ are trivial, it was Grothendieck's problem of the \emph{mysterious functor} to find a comparison between the two cohomology theories.
 This problem was later formulated as the \emph{crystalline conjecture} by Fontaine \cite{Fon82}.

 In the past decades, the crystalline conjecture was proved in various generalities, by Fontaine-Messing, Kato, Tsuji, Niziol, Faltings, Andreatta-Iovita, Beilinson and Bhatt.
 Among them, the first proof for the whole conjecture was given by Faltings \cite{Fal}.
 Along this line, Andreatta-Iovita introduced the Poincar\'e lemma for the crystalline period sheaf $\BBcr$ on the Faltings site, a sheaf-theoretic generalization of Fontaine's period ring $B_{\cris} $.
 Both the approach of Fontaine-Messing and that of Faltings-Andreatta-Iovita use an intermediate topology, namely the syntomic topology and the Faltings topology, respectively.
 The approach of Faltings-Andreatta-Iovita, however, has the advantage that it works for nontrivial coefficients $\LL$ and $\cE$.